kks007/twitter_clone_mern/README.md

 ## Built With

 React.js, Node.js, Express.js, MongoDB.
 JWT for authentication.
+Tailwind Css for styling.
+Firebase for image upload.